-High Torque Low Speed (HTLS) motors function as they did 40 years ago, but through continuous refinement pressure capability has increased, lifetime has been prolongued and production has been cost-optimized.
+High Torque Low Speed (HTLS) motors function as they did half a century ago, though continuous refinements has increased pressure capability, lifetime has been prolonged and production has been cost-optimized.
 Today's motors are some of the most robust machines in the hydraulic industry.
 The major limitation is on controllability, where very few options are provided, e.g. 2 step displacement.

-With Diinef Digital Distributor Valve System a disruptive change in performance and functionality is achieved.
+With Diinef's Digital Distributor Valve System a disruptive change in performance and functionality is achieved.

 With electronic control in the heart of the motor, each cylinder is freely connected to high- or low pressure.
+We now call it a "digital motor" as cylinders are either enabled or disabled.
 The result is a range of functions and features that makes the motors attractive as high power, high efficient controlling devices in a range of applications.

 Digital motor benefits